eval-protocol/python-sdk/development/readiness/remote_evaluation_setup_plan.md

     *   Implement `--auth iam` for GCP and AWS.
     *   Implement `--auth mtls-client-auth` for GCP and AWS.

-5.  **Phase E: Local Secret Store (`reward-kit secret add --project-local ...`) (Future Work):**
+5.  **Phase E: Local Secret Store (`eval-protocol secret add --project-local ...`) (Future Work):**
     *   If relying solely on environment variables for local development proves insufficient, implement a local, project-specific secret store.

 This updated plan aims for a highly user-friendly "one-command" experience for self-hosting reward functions, while also providing robust security options and abstracting cloud-specific details.
-The immediate next step is to complete the backend integration for `reward-kit deploy --remote-url`.
+The immediate next step is to complete the backend integration for `eval-protocol deploy --remote-url`.